KI7MT/wspr-analytics/docs/tools/overview.md

-Where paractical, examples will include additional mainstream Linux distributions such as: Alpine, CentOS, Fedora, Debian, Mint, etc. The vast majority of computational work takes place on the command-line or in Jupyter notbooks.
+Where paractical, examples will include additional mainstream Linux distributions such as: Alpine, CentOS, Fedora, Debian, Mint, etc. The vast majority of computational work takes place on the command-line or in Jupyter notebooks.
 There is no need for a heavyweight desktop unless you want / need it for other applications.
 The choice is entirely up to you, however, the more resources you take up with a heavy desktop environment, the less you have available for computing power.